Terrorism in Australia: February 2017 Young

+New South Wales in 2019

+March 2019 in Coffs Harbour and Maclean

+On 15 March 2019 an Australian terrorist killed 51 people in Christchurch New Zealand.

+On 18 March 2019, the Australian Federal Police conducted raids on the homes of the terrorist's sister and mother near Coffs Harbour and Maclean in New South Wales.
+Police said the raids were carried out to assist New Zealand Police with their investigations into the shootings, adding that the terrorist's sister and mother were assisting the investigation.

+The terrorist streamed video of the attacks on social media.

+The attack inspired numerous copycat attacks and was used in ISIS propaganda calling for retaliation.

+On 19 March 2019, an Australian man who had posted on social media praising the shootings was indicted on one count of aggravated possession of a firearm without a licence and four counts of using or possessing a prohibited weapon.
+He was released on bail on the condition that he stay offline.

+The man pleaded guilty in Magistrates Court to four counts of possessing a prohibited weapon.

-July 2019 Sydney
+July 2019 in Western Sydney

 On 2 July 2019 the JCTT carried out raids in Western Sydney, including in Canada Bay, Chester Hill, Greenacre, Green Valley, Ingleburn and Toongabbie.
-Three men aged, 20, 23 and 30-year were arrested.
+Three men aged, 20, 23, and 30-year were arrested.

-One of them, Radwin Dakkak, now 25, was jailed for 18 months in December 2020 for "associating with a member of a terrorist organisation", that person being another of those arrested, Isaac El Matari, a member of Islamic State (IS).
+One of them, Radwan Dakkak, now 25, was jailed for 18 months in December 2020 for "associating with a member of a terrorist organisation", that person being another of those arrested, Isaac El Matari, a member of Islamic State (IS).
 Dakkak was the first Australian to be prosecuted for this offence.
 Dakkak was released in January 2021 as he had already served most of his time in custody, waiting for court proceedings to conclude.
 Weeks later he was rearrested for allegedly breaching a control order.

 In October 2021 IS member Isaac El Matari now aged 22, was jailed for preparing a terrorist attack.
 He received a maximum term of 7 years and 4 months, with a five-and-a-half-year non-parole period.
 El Matari previously served 9 months in jail in Lebanon for attempting to join IS, after which he returned to Australia in June 2018.
 He was under surveillance into 2019 and spoke with associates about establishing an IS insurgency in Australia.